 Combination lap and shoulder belts

-1. Insert the belt tongue into the proper buckle until you hear a snap and feel it latch.
+1. Insert the belt tongue into the proper buckle (the buckle closest to the direction the tongue is coming from) until you hear a snap and feel it latch.
 Make sure the tongue is securely fastened in the buckle.